SpicePayne/devops-group18/Use Cases/Use_Case_All_Capital_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view all capital cities in the world ordered by population so that I can identify the largest global capitals and analyze how populations are distributed among them.
+As a Data Analyst, I want to view all capital cities in the world ordered by population so that I can identify the largest global capitals and analyze how populations are distributed among them for the organization.

 **Scope**
 World Population Reporting System